bg-write/candyfloss-flask/README.md

 The deployed app: <https://www.candyfloss.app/>

+To run Candyfloss:

+1. Open your IDE of choice.
+2. Open a terminal window.
-In your IDE of choice, in an open terminal window, enter and run `flask --debug run` and open the development server URL provided in the terminal output.
+3. Enter and run this command: `flask --debug run`.
+4. Open the development server URL that's provided in the terminal output.
+5. You should now see Candyfloss.

 ## Candyfloss (Local Instance) API

+To view the API for Candyfloss's entire feed:

+1. Follow the previous "To run Candyfloss" steps.
-To view the API for the entire feed, at the end of the local server URL, add "/api".
+2. Find and click the end of the local server URL.
+3. Type in "/api" to the end of the URL.
+4. Press enter.
+5. You'll now see the API.

+To view the API for a specific publication:

+1. Follow the previous "To view the API for Candyfloss's entire feed" steps.
+2. At the end of the URL, type in "/PUBLICATION-NAME" (i.e. "/api/Pitchfork").
+3. Press enter.
-To view the API for a specific publication, the route is "/api/OUTLET" (i.e. "/api/Pitchfork").
-For now, case does matter i.e. "Pitchfork" needs to be uppercase.
-Please see a later section of this README to see what publications are currently available to view on the API and how to spell them.
+4. You'll now see the API for your specific publication.

+> For now, case does matter.
+For example, you need to write "Pitchfork" as a proper noun.
+Please go to the "The Ever-Evolving List of Outlets Featured On Candyfloss" section of this README to see what publications are currently available to view on this API and how to spell them.

 ## Candyfloss (Local Instance) Database

 Candyfloss uses an SQLite database currently holding the outlets and RSS links being scraped.

-To view this list of scraped outlets, at the end of the local server URL, add "/db".
+To view this list of scraped outlets:

+1. at the end of your local server URL, add "/db".

 Future refactoring will make this database more dynamic and directly pull from all the feeds being imported ino `app.py`, and make it visible on the deployed app.
 I chose SQLite for its ease to use with Python but plan to upgrade the database in future refactoring.

 ## Running Tests

+To run pytests for Candyfloss:

-In a new terminal window, enter and run `pytest -v`.
-Pytest is testing `app.py` itself and each feed file found in the `feeds` folder.
+1. Open a new terminal window.
+2. Enter and run the command `pytest -v`.

+Pytest is testing `app.py` and each file found in the `feeds` folder.
 More feed and database testing to come.

 ---